Disney Cruise Line Port Excursions – Discounts & Tips

 It’s very important to note that public beaches in the Bahamas do not have the same level of amenities as most public beaches in the USA.
 If you are used to California or Florida public beaches with bathrooms, changing rooms, showers, maybe a boardwalk, you will need to reset your expectations.
 In the Bahamas, as in many developing countries, there is very little public money for beaches, and (with a few exceptions mentioned below) the only infrastructure is provided by private vendors, who will charge money for access.
 At the more popular beaches there may be vendors who will rent you a beach chair or umbrella for a fee, or people just walking around with cold drinks for sale, but don’t expect much more than that.
 Also, depending on the tides and weather some of these beaches can have heavy surf and riptides, and there are no lifeguards.

 - Junkanoo Beach (also called West Esplanade Beach).
 This is the closest beach to the cruise terminal, and is an easy walk.
-Just come out of the cruise terminal, turn right and follow the road along the shore (which has a few twists and turns along the way) for a few blocks past the British Colonial Hilton.
-As the nearest beach to the main tourism area, it’s quite busy and full of tourists and vendors.
-We have seen frequent reports of litter and debris, including broken glass, but if you can find a section that has just been cleaned and raked, it can be quite nice, and some of the vendors who have permanent shacks on the beach are very good about keeping up the area near them.
+Just come out of the cruise terminal, turn right and follow the road along the shore (which has a few twists and turns along the way) for a few blocks past the British Colonial hotel.
+As the nearest public beach to the main tourism area, it’s quite busy and full of tourists and vendors.
+We have seen frequent reports of litter and debris, but if you can find a section that has just been cleaned and raked, it can be quite nice, and some of the vendors who have permanent shacks on the beach are very good about keeping up the area near them.
 The water is much calmer here than on other beaches in the area, though the view is perhaps not as nice (mostly you can see the harbor and cruise ships).
 There are public facilities here of varying cleanliness, again depending on how recently they were serviced.
-It is relatively easy to come here, check it out and if it doesn’t look appealing head next door to the British Colonial Hilton and pay for a day pass to use their pristine beach and pool (and bathrooms!).

 - Cabbage Beach.
 This is on the north side of Paradise Island, right next to Atlantis.
 Cabbage Beach is a beautiful beach with a great view of the ocean, but the surf is very strong, especially in the winter, and it’s often not safe to swim.
-There used to be a public access point next to the Riu resort, but this has closed, at least while the Riu is doing some construction and possibly even longer.
-The next best beach access is about a mile away, next to the Paradise Island Beach Club.
+The best public beach access is about a mile away from Atlantis, next to the Paradise Island Beach Club.
 There are no public facilities to speak of, but there will usually be lots of private vendors around renting chairs, selling drinks, etc. The nearest public restroom is at the Marina Village, about a 25-minute walk away.
 You can no longer get into the Atlantis Beach Tower from the beach without an Atlantis wristband.
 If you decide you want a day pass, both Riu and Atlantis offer them (see below), but you can’t buy them at their beach entrances; they will direct you to go all the way around to the front entrance of the Riu or the front entrance of the Atlantis Coral Towers to buy one, which is about a 25-30 minute walk.
-The bottom line is that while the beach is public, the resorts in front of the beach effectively control access to it and for most travelers we would suggest buying a day pass to experience this beach.
-Please note: The public access situation is fluid, and the best place to access the beach can change.
-If you plan to go to Cabbage Beach independently, you may want to check with the tourism information center in the cruise terminal, or just ask a cab driver; they will know where the best public access point is located.
+The bottom line is that while the beach is technically public, the resorts in front of the beach effectively control access to most facilities and for most travelers we would suggest buying a day pass to experience this beach.

 - Sandals Royal Bahamian is on the far end of Cable Beach, even further down than the Melia.
 It is an adults-only resort, so all guests must be 18+.
 They have by all accounts some of the nicest facilities in Nassau.
 This is an all-inclusive resort, so day passes include all-you-can-eat food and drink including beer, wine, and cocktails for those over 18.
-Walk-up day passes are $110/person for 10 am – 6 pm or 6 pm – 2 am, and $190/person for 10 am – 2 am.
-Direct phone: 242-327-6400
+Walk-up day passes are at last report $115/person for 10 am – 6 pm.
+Direct phone: +1-242-327-6400

-- Atlantis Paradise Island is on Cabbage Beach and offers a beach day pass for $75 for all ages (4+), which includes lunch and access to the Dig aquarium (but not the pools or Aquaventure water park).
-Direct phone: 242-363-3000
+- Atlantis Paradise Island is on Cabbage Beach and last we checked, offers a beach day pass for $75 for all ages (4+), which includes lunch and access to the Dig aquarium (but not the pools or Aquaventure water park).
+Direct phone: +1-242-363-3000

 - Riu Palace is also on Cabbage Beach, next to Atlantis.
 It is an adults-only resort, so all guests must be 18+.
 This is an all-inclusive resort; day passes include all-you-can eat food and drink including beer, wine and cocktails.
-Day passes are available in person, or in advance for $120 through Island Marketing.
-Direct phone: 242-363-3500.
+Day passes are available in person, or in advance for $129 through ResortForADay.
+Direct phone: +1-242-363-3500

 - John Watling’s Rum Distillery is built around a large and lovely renovated historic house.
 The highlight is a FREE self-guided walk through that tells you about the history of the location and how rum is made.
 The actual rum production facilities are a little underwhelming, and are basically a big warehouse full of barrels with some stainless steel tanks and equipment in the back.
 The rum itself is perfectly fine and makes a unique souvenir, as it isn’t easily available outside the Bahamas.
 There is a lounge at the end of the tour where you can buy small samples of the rum for a few dollars per pour, and a gift shop where you can buy t-shirts, mugs, glasses and, of course, rum.
 You can bring children on the tour (though obviously they can’t buy rum), but it’s not the most exciting thing for kids.
 Depending on how long you care to stay, you can spend as little as 15 minutes on the tour or perhaps as long as 45 if you love learning about rum.
 For us at least, the house itself and the history displays were the most interesting part.